Site Help

 Accessing the Site

-Teen Health and Wellness: Real Life, Real Answers is a subscription-based Web site.
-You can log on to the site in three ways: via username and password, referring URL, and IP authentication.
+Teen Health & Wellness is a subscription-based website.
+You can log on to the site via username and password, referring URL, IP authentication, or Google Single Sign-On.

 If you have trouble accessing the site, please contact the person inside your school, library, or institution in charge of database access.
 If you need further help, please contact us.
 When contacting us, please have ready your account information, including the name of the institution or individual on the account.